-The in-house sound engineer at a venue is very experienced and knows their room and PA system really well.
+The in-house sound engineer at a venue is very experienced and knows their room and PA speakers really well.
 Generally speaking, they will need less time than you will to be happy with the way that things sound.
 Rather than ask them if it was alright, let them ask you.
 Tell them if you struggled to hear your own vocals onstage, or if the keyboards were overpowering everything else, and they'll be happy to help make the necessary adjustments.

 2. Be prepared

 Every soundcheck is going to be different, so it is important that you get in touch with either the show promoter or a venue representative to see what is expected of you.
 One of the most useful bits of advance preparation you can do is to create a tech rider.
 This should be an easy to read sheet with a stage plot that details the number of musicians you have, what instrument they play and information on their stage setup and monitor mix preferences.
 You don't need to be a professional band to have one of these.
 Even if you are playing your first ever gig ,the sound engineer will be grateful to receive a tech rider from you.